intel-lab-lkp/linux/Documentation/driver-api/rpmsg.rst

 .. note::

   This document describes the rpmsg bus and how to write rpmsg drivers.
-  To learn how to add rpmsg support for new platforms, check out remoteproc.txt (also a resident of Documentation/).
+  To learn how to add rpmsg support for new platforms, check out remoteproc.rst (also a resident of Documentation/driver-api).

 Introduction
 ============